 Your Password is your secure unique key to access University Resources.
 Managing your password is an important part of securing your account.
-This page helps you understand How to change your password and provide some tips on password management.
+This page helps you to set up your password recovery options, change or reset your forgotten password and provide some tips on password management.
 Please read the password tips before you choose a password.

 Your Bucks New University IT Account username and password are your key to accessing a wide range of resources at Bucks.
 By protecting your password, you also protect the important resources and data to which your password grants you access.